ceph/ceph/doc/man/8/rbd.rst

 * notcp_nodelay - Enable Nagle's algorithm on client sockets (since 4.0).

+* mount_timeout=x - A timeout on various steps in `rbd map` and `rbd unmap` sequences (default is 60 seconds).
+In particular, since 4.2 this can be used to ensure that `rbd unmap` eventually times out when there is no network connection to a cluster.

 * osdkeepalive=x - OSD keepalive timeout (default is 5 seconds).

 * osd_idle_ttl=x - OSD idle TTL (default is 60 seconds).